pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-10/chapter-15.md

-## Chapter 16= Conquests made by a despotic Prince
+## Chapter 16: Conquests made by a despotic Prince

 WHEN a conquest happens to be vastly large, it supposes a despotic power.
 And then the army dispersed in the provinces is not sufficient.

-There should be always a body of faithful troops nea r the prince, ready to fall instantly upon any part of the empire that may  chance to waver.
-This military corps ought to awe the rest, and to strike t error into those, who, through necessity, have been intrusted with any auth ority in the empire.
+There should be always a body of faithful troops near the prince, ready to fall instantly upon any part of the empire that may  chance to waver.
+This military corps ought to awe the rest, and to strike t error into those, who, through necessity, have been intrusted with any authority in the empire.

 The emperor of China has always many Mongols near his person, ready upon all occasions.